someshsingh-7251/someshsingh-7251/Readme.md

 - **Web Development**: React, Node.js, Express, Bootstrap
 - **Version Control**: Git, GitHub
 - **Database Management**: MySQL, PostgreSQL, MongoDB
+- **AI Tools**: Completed a workshop on **ChatGPT and AI tools** by be10X, exploring the practical applications of AI in business and technology

 ## 📂 Featured Projects